Whole Life Insurance Basics

 Whole life insurance providers also offer ‘guaranteed issue life insurance’ which can be a great options for those looking to avoid the medical exam as well as any questions.

-As we saw previously, these types of permanent policies have a cash value component which essentially acts as a forced savings account.
+These types of permanent policies have a cash value component which essentially acts as a forced savings account.

 Over time, you will have opportunities to borrow against this money or you could use it to purchase paid up life insurance.